lbaquerofierro-/Routing-Assistant-Application/README.md

 In addition the main menu provides the user with a tutorial and general information about the library.

 This project was built using HTML, CSS, JavaScript, NodeJs (to store the waypoints), AngularJs (controllers), and JQuery.
+This application was later run through PhoneGap to obtain iOS and Android compatible versions.